thephpleague/uri-src/docs/uri/7.0/psr7.md

 echo $uri; //returns 'http://thephpleague.com/uri/5.0/uri/p#~toto'
 ~~~

-The `fromBaseUri` named constructor instantiates an absolute URI or resolves a relative URI against another absolute URI.
-If present the absolute URI can be:

-- a League `UriInterface` object
-- a `PSR-7` `UriInterface` object
-- an object implementing the `__toString` method
-- a scalar

-Exceptions are thrown if:
+This method expect at most two parameters:

+- The URI to resolve
+- and the base URI to use for context resolution

+If no base URI is provided, the URI to resolve **MUST** be absolute.
+Otherwise,
-- the provided base URI is not absolute;
+the base URI **MUST** be absolute.
+[This is inline with how the Javascript](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) `URL`
-- the provided URI is not absolute in absence of a base URI;

-When a base URI is given the URI is resolved against that base URI just like a browser would for a relative URI.

-<p class="message-info">The method supports parameter widening, scalar values and objects implementing the <code>__toString</code> or other URI objects are accepted.</p>
+construnctor works.

 ### Using a URI Template